getherbert/docs/index.md

 ## Namespacing your Plugin

 To avoid conflicts with other plugins or the WordPress core its important to set a [namespace](http://php.net/manual/en/language.namespaces.php).
-To get started lets open up `composer.json` and find the `autoload` section.
+To get started let's open up `composer.json` and find the `autoload` section.
 As standard it looks like:

 ``` javascript
 "autoload": {